symfony/symfony-docs/book/part11.rst

     }

 Voilà!
 Clean and customizable error management without efforts.
-And of course, of your controller throws an exception, HttpKernel will handle it nicely.
+And of course, if your controller throws an exception, HttpKernel will handle it nicely.

 In part 2, we have talked about the ``Response::prepare()`` method, which ensures that a Response is compliant with the HTTP specification.
 It is